GabrielECoy/Creating-AI-Applications-with-Python-and-GitHub-Models-5214188/README.md

-# COURSENAME
+# Creating AI Applications with Python and GitHub Models
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Creating AI Applications with Python and GitHub Models`.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions